mdditt2000/openshift-4-7/enviroment/standalone/QuickStartGuide.md

-# OpenShift 3.11 and Container Ingress Controller Quick Start Guide for Single BIGIP
+# OpenShift 4.7 and Container Ingress Controller Quick User-Guide for Standalone BIGIP

 This page is created to document OCP 3.11 with integration of CIS and BIGIP.
 This document provides configuration for a standalone BIGIP configuration.
 Please open issues on my github page on contact me at m.dittmer@f5.com